 Or you can send electronic copies of the application documents to firstname.lastname@example.org

 If you would still prefer to apply by post, you can print the relevant forms from the Planning Portal and post to:

 Make sure you submit enough information for us to consider your request.

-Before a formal application please first ensure you have read and checked the guidance note associated with the application form.
+Before making a formal application, ensure you have read and checked the guidance note associated with the application form.

 Timescales and decision

-- Our formal decision will be stated on a decision notice/letter normally within eight weeks of submission
+- Our formal decision will be stated on a decision notice/letter, normally within 8 weeks of submission

 - The decision notice/letter will list the approved documents (if applicable)

 - The decision notice/letter will explain why the application was refused (if applicable)